 Clean up your nutrition and learn how to eat correctly to be efficient during training sessions.
 Then make a training schedule based on what you can do, not based on what you cannot.
 If you can’t master your body weight because you are overweight, then focus on running and jumping the rope to lose the excess.
 However, if you can do basic bodyweight exercises, then focus on doing circuits training as well as classic sets & reps.

 Create The Calisthenics Workout Plan

 Focus on calisthenics and leave the apparatus alone.
-Although I consider that some exercises such as deadlifts or bench press can be useful for building strength and muscle, I still think that the majority of your gains should come from bodyweight training.
-It is the most natural and least harmful way of training; besides that, it can also be a powerful tool to develop a powerful body.
+Although some exercises such as deadlifts or bench presses can be useful for building strength and muscle, I still think that most of your gains should come from bodyweight training.
+It is the most natural and least harmful way of training; it can also be a powerful tool to develop a powerful body.

 That leaves you with choosing the exercises to work with:

 - You should choose a few variations of fundamental exercises like pushups, pull-ups, dips, squats, leg raises, jumps, sprints, etc. Perform a few variations of each, and you will work every single muscle in your body, like diamond pushups, wide pushups, and dips.
 Other variations would be wide pullups, chinups, and horizontal pull-ups.